United States Naval Institute: Proceedings

 Proceedings is the Naval Institute's monthly magazine.
 Published since 1874, it is one of the oldest continuously published magazines in the United States.
 Issues include articles from military professionals and civilian experts, historical essays, book reviews, full-color photography, and reader commentary.
 Roughly a third are written by active duty and active reserve personnel, a third by retired military, and a third by civilians.
 Proceedings also frequently carries feature articles by Secretaries of Defense, Secretaries of the Navy, Chairmen of the Joint Chiefs of Staff, and top leaders of the Navy, Marine Corps and Coast Guard.
 The magazine has published controversial articles on contentious issues; moreover, military officials have been known to block certain articles from being submitted to the journal.
 For example, in 1962, the Department of Defense blocked a Marine Corps lieutenant colonel from submitting an article to Proceedings about a 1949 proposal to merge the Marines' aviation units into the Air Force.

 Naval History

 Naval History is the Naval Institute's bimonthly magazine.
-First published in 1987, its articles detail the role of sea power in U.S. history.
-The magazine's contributors have included historians David McCullough and James M. McPherson; former sailors, Marines and Coast Guardsmen such as Ernest Borgnine, Gene Hackman, and Douglas Fairbanks Jr.; and journalists, including Walter Cronkite and Tom Brokaw.
+First published in 1987, its articles detail the role of sea power in American history.
+The magazine's contributors have included historians David McCullough and James M. McPherson; former sailors, Marines and Coast Guardsmen such as Ernest Borgnine, Gene Hackman, and Douglas Fairbanks Jr.; and journalists, such as Walter Cronkite and Tom Brokaw.